 Additional cost information

 There may be a small cost (eg travel expenses) associated with field trips which are part of module study.

 Scholarships and financial support

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

 On successful completion of the foundation year you could progress onto a range of degree courses in the arts, humanities, performance, visual arts or communications.
 Check the entry for the degree course you wish to progress to for more information about specific career opportunities.

 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme you will also become part of a network of highly employable graduates.
-A degree in an arts and humanities subject allows you to enhance your critical thinking and develop a global and cultural awareness relevant to a range of careers.
+A degree in an arts, humanities and cultures subject allows you to enhance your critical thinking and develop a global and cultural awareness relevant to a range of careers.